Glissando/Rotating-Calipers/README.md

 7. Return the rectangle with the minimum area.

 The criteria of the fourth and fifth step can be changed so that instead of checking and updating the rectangles area you can choose to check the perimeter and minimize for that.
+This will give you rectangle of smallest perimeter rather than area.

 ## Performance